-The Flushing Interfaith Council is a member of the Greater Flushing Chamber of Commerce and day-to-day operations for the Council take place in office space at the Chamber of Commerce building.
-John Choe, a founding member of the Council and current executive director of the Greater Flushing Chamber of Commerce, made this arrangement possible.
+The Flushing Interfaith Council is a member of the Greater Flushing Chamber of Commerce and day-to-day operations for the Council take place at the Chamber of Commerce building.
 Programming and activities of the Flushing Interfaith Council take place in local religious and communal venues while planning meetings are held in members’ houses of worship or private residences.

-The Flushing Interfaith Council’s work is informed by and intertwined with the history and diversity of Flushing, a place where, as Rabbi Weisser says, “[i]f you keep your eyes open, you get to experience the whole world.” “[It] is not a coincidence that [Flushing] has probably the highest concentration of faiths from around the world in one square mile,” John Choe explains, a nod to the neighborhood’s history of tolerance and inclusivity.
+The Flushing Interfaith Council’s work is informed by and intertwined with the history and diversity of Flushing, a place where, as Rabbi Weisser says, “[i]f you keep your eyes open, you get to experience the whole world.”
+In a nod to the neighborhood’s history of tolerance and inclusivity, John Choe, one of the founding members of the Council, explains that “[It] is not a coincidence that [Flushing] has probably the highest concentration of faiths from around the world in one square mile.”
 The Flushing Interfaith Council continues to draw inspiration from that history while actively embracing the new groups of immigrants shaping the future of the community.
 “The Bowne House Historical Society.” https://www.bownehouse.org/.
 Accessed 2 September 2015.

 Runita Sutton.
 Interview with author.
 15 July 2015.